-Do you have a toddler or preschool age child and are they learning their pre-writing lines?
+Do you have a toddler or preschool-age child and are they learning their pre-writing lines?
 Not even sure what pre-writing lines are?
 Today I wanted to share some fun and hands-on ways to practice pre-writing lines for your preschoolers.

 What are Pre-Writing Lines?

 Pre-writing lines are lines and shapes that toddlers and preschoolers learn in a developmental sequence that help them to form letters later on for handwriting.
-Lines down, across, cross shapes, circles, squares, diagonal lines are all considered pre-writing lines.
+Lines down, across, cross shapes, circles, squares, and diagonal lines are all considered pre-writing lines.

 10 Hands-On Ways to Practice Pre-Writing Lines